Welcome to the website of the Simba project.

-Simba for Windows can be downloaded as installer, a portable build will follow later.
-It will associate .simba files with Simba.
+Simba for Windows can be downloaded as installer (DOWNLOAD), a portable build will follow soon.
+The installer will associate .simba files with Simba.

 Simba for Linux is still somewhat unstable and no direct release are offered, however, unofficial nightly builds exist for both Linux and Windows at l0.lt.

 At this page: http://l0.lt/builders/master, click the “Download latest build” link to get to the latest (unstable) Simba release.

 The documentation contains a lot of valuable information about Simba and is essential for both the starting and advanced programmer.
 It contains tutorials, API references and design documentation.

 The Source code is hosted on github, and can be cloned like this:

 git clone git://github.com/MerlijnWajer/Simba.git

 Alternatively, there’s also another web interface to the Simba repository, found on git.villavu.com.